MGMCN/Team-GYUK/Tutorials_for_db/README.md

 # How to use our db
-Please first make sure that you are connected to our campus network and can ping the following ip address.
+❕❕❕ Please first make sure that you are connected to our campus network and can ping the following ip address ❕❕❕
 ```
 ip:163.221.29.193
 port:3306